Caregiver Duties: Understanding the Differences Between Professional and Family Care

 So family members are offering an impressive amount of care to their senior loved ones.
-In fact, a 2014 study concluded that Americans are providing approximately 30 billion hours of unpaid care every year for their aging family members and friends.
+In fact, a 2014 study by RAND Corporation concluded that Americans are providing approximately 30 billion hours of unpaid care every year for their aging family members and friends.
 The opportunity cost of that care is $522 billion per year.
-If that care was replaced by non-nursing or skilled nursing care, it's estimated that it would cost $221 billion or $642 billion, respectively.4
+If that care was replaced by non-nursing or skilled nursing care, it's estimated that it would cost $221 billion or $642 billion, respectively.

 Professional and unpaid caregivers are both essential for quality senior care.
 Whether you or your loved one is planning to get family support at home or move to an assisted living facility or nursing home, it's important to understand the scope of caregiver duties so that you know what to expect.